ist-dsi/wp-jquery-ui-slider-captcha/README.md

 The WordPress jQuery UI Slider Captcha is a WordPress plugin that will allow you to replace or add a CAPTCHA field to the comment form.

-Using the (https://github.com/tecnicolisboa/jquery-ui-slider-captcha "jQuery UI Slider Captcha"), we provide an easy way to implement this new method of CAPTCHA interaction on your WordPress.
+Using the [jQuery UI Slider Captcha](https://github.com/tecnicolisboa/jquery-ui-slider-captcha "jQuery UI Slider Captcha"), we provide an easy way to implement this new method of CAPTCHA interaction on your WordPress.

 ## Usage